Zanahoria

-Zanahoria (alternatively titled Detrás de la verdad) is a 2014 film directed by Enrique Buchichio.
-Inspired by real events, it is a suspense drama, a Uruguayan-Argentine co-production filmed in Uruguay.
+Zanahoria (alternatively titled Detrás de la verdad) is a 2014 Uruguayan-Argentine thriller drama film written and directed by Enrique Buchichio.

 Plot

 The story is based on events that occurred in Uruguay prior to the national elections of 2004.
 Two journalists are contacted by an informant who offers them evidence of crimes that took place during the Uruguayan dictatorship of 1973–1985 under the so-called Operación Zanahoria ("Operation Carrot").